shayanshafquat/shayanshafquat.github.io/_pages/about.md

 ## About Me
 🏡 From Hazaribagh, India - "the land of a thousand gardens"<br>
-🧠 Researcher at the intersection of neuroscience and AI<br>
+🧠 Senior Data Scientist specializing in AI and ML systems<br>
-🎓 MSc in Computational Neuroscience, Cognition, and AI<br>
+🎓 MSc in Computational Neuroscience, Cognition, and AI (Distinction)<br>
 🔢 Integrated MSc in Mathematics and Computing<br>
+📍 Currently based in London, UK<br>

 ## What I Do
-- 🤖 Develop ML models and NLP techniques
+- 🤖 Develop production-grade ML models and NLP techniques
+- 🎯 Build personalization and recommendation engines
+- 🚀 Design and deploy RAG systems and LLM workflows
+- 📊 Drive business impact through data-driven solutions
-- 🎮 Apply reinforcement learning across industries
+- 🧬 Apply ML across insurance, transportation, and healthcare domains
 - 🧬 Model neural dynamics and neurodegenerative diseases
 - 🌙 Analyze brain networks during NREM sleep
 - 🚀 Explore multi-agent systems and LLM applications